SGrondin/bottleneck/README.md

 ```javascript
 limiter.stopAll();
 ```
-stopAll cancels all queued up requests and prevents additonal requests from being submitted.
+Cancels all queued up requests and prevents additonal requests from being submitted.